pallaviborwake/java-challenge/README.md

      EcLEmma Java Code Coverage Tool.Used Juint5 and Mockito.
   - Change syntax
   - Protect controller end points
-    >>Implemented Role base authorization using spring security with JWT
+    >>Implemented with spring security with JWT (Also added roles ADMIN and USER)
 - Add caching logic for database calls
     >> Implemented it using EH cache.
 - Improve doc and comments